 If it is not an Islamic term, just an Arabic word, don't use it:

 It has become a kind of fashion by some writers but mostly by speakers to use Arabic terminology in English which is not even Islamic.
-We think it is unnecessary burden on the growing Muslim English.
+We think it is unnecessary burden on the growing Muslim language English.
 Therefore…

 - Forget about kufi.
 Just call it a cap.